HunterSides/website_project/README.md

+# Welcome to the top 100 companies in Austin, Tx

+This program is meant to help you find a desireable company to work for in the Austin area based off of the top 100 list from https://www.builtinaustin.com/.
+This program offers multiple interactions to help you determine if this company is right for you!

 # WebsiteProject #test change

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/website_project`.
 To experiment with that code, run `bin/console` for an interactive prompt.